These are the best places to hunt elk in North America.

 5. Anywhere in Arizona

 The Grand Canyon State is generally thought of as a trophy bull destination.
 There is one downside to this state as an elk destination, and that's all the best hunt areas are draw-only for the tags.
+However, high success rates are what drive a lot of that demand during hunting season.

 There are population control tags available over the counter, but you'll find most Arizona residents aren't interested in these tags, because they aren't ideal hunting areas and the timing of the seasons can be a little uncommon.